 A shorter and updated version of a paper I first prepared for the 54th Annual Convention of the International Studies Association in 2013 is now forthcoming (2018) in Current Sociology: The ‘Vocation’ Redux: A Post-Weberian Perspective from the Sociology of Knowledge.
-Available here.
+Pre-publication version available here.

 Berit Bliesemann de Guevara and I are convening Section 18 on Global Epistemics, at the 12th Pan-European Conference on International Relations organised by the European International Studies Association from 12 to 15 September 2018 in Prague.
 The Section is sponsored by our respective research centres, the Centre for the International Politics of Knowledge (KNOWLEDGE) and the Centre for Global Knowledge Studies (GloKnoS).